Solar Panels in Glenroe, Co. Limerick

 A system installed in Glenroe today will generate clean electricity for 25-30 years with minimal maintenance.

-Government Support for Solar in Glenroe
+Solar grants available in Glenroe

 Homeowners in Glenroe, Co.
 Limerick can apply for the SEAI solar PV grant.
 The maximum grant of €1,800 is confirmed for 2026.